Stanton St. Bernard, Wiltshire.

 Detail & Location: This circle was reported on the 24th of August and is in a field of wheat.
 It measures approximately 180ft in diameter.
 See the Google Maps link for precise location.

-Visiting: Please assume there is no access to this circle.
+Visiting: This crop circle has now been harvested.
+Please assume there is no access to this circle.
 You will need the express permission of the farmer to enter the field.
 Do not enter without permission.
 It’s important we respect the farmers and work towards building good relations with them.

 History & Connections: This part of the Pewsey Vale has seen some of the highest concentrations of crop circle activity in the past 20 years – although it has been relatively quiet in the last 3 years, or so.
 Just about all the fields under Milk Hill, the Alton Barnes White Horse, and Adam’s Grave have had circles in them over the years, some, many circles.
 It was a surprise to see this circle here after an absence of formations in the area in recent years.